rjojjr/torch-tuner/README.md

 # Torch Tuner README

-This project serves as a simple convenient wrapper for fine-tuning llama based LLM models with simple text using LoRA and Torch.
+This project serves as a simple convenient wrapper for fine-tuning llama(and other models) based LLM models with simple text samples using LoRA and Torch.

 Ideally, in the future, this project will support more complex training data structures as well as fine-tuning vision and speech models.